-Mediabench supplies two input sets: the second input set is a larger one that exercises the caches more.
-We used this alternative input set and ran the applications for a study of input sensitivity.
-Although the data cache energy consumption of the second set is higher, the results in Figure 6(a) suggest that the energy savings are independent of the input sets included in the Mediabench.
+Mediabench supplies two input sets: the second input set is larger and therefore exercises the caches more.
+We used this alternative input set and ran the applications for a study of the sensitivity of the energy savings to the input data set.
+Although the data cache energy consumption of the second set is higher, the results in Figure 7(a) suggest that the energy savings are independent of the input sets included in the Mediabench.